Frederick CountyCunningham Falls State Park14039 Catoctin Hollow Road,Thurmont, MD 21788

 Beginning the Friday before Memorial Day through Labor Day: hours for checking into a camper cabin or campsite are: 3 p.m. until 10 p.m.

-Cabins are to be checked out and vacated by 12 p.m. and campsites are to be checkout out and vacated by 1 p.m. on the last day of the reservation.
+Cabins are to be checked out and vacated by 12 p.m. and campsites are to be checked out and vacated by 1 p.m. on the last day of the reservation.

 The William Houck Area Campground has 9 four-person camper cabins and 4 six-person camper cabins.
 Each cabin site has a picnic table, fire ring, and lantern post.
 All cooking must be done outside the cabin.
 The cabins have no heat.
 Campers may bring an electric heater or fan.
 Heat sources should not be left on while the cabin is unattended.
 No propane heaters are allowed.
 Campers must provide their own linens.

 Reservations are recommended since the camper cabins often fill weeks or months in advance.

 Alcoholic beverages are prohibited in all State Park areas, including campgrounds.
 The only exception at Cunningham Falls State Park is the Manor Area Shelter if you purchase an alcohol permit, upon making a reservation.